estherszliu/portfolio/README.md

     </nav>
  </header>
 ```
-Here is the nav-icon which locate in the head tag:
+Here is the function for the nav-icon which is locate in the head tag and used to change the classname of the component:
 ```html
 <script>
     function toggleNavMenu() {